Ceramic to Metal Brazing and Sealing Techniques:

 A ceramic to metal seal generally means a hermetic seal, hermetic joint, or hermetic bond.
 Occasionally, there will be no hermeticity requirement (entirely structural).
 Some have an intermediate sealing or filler material and some do not.

-IJ Research has extensive experience as a supplier for the following five types of ceramic to metal seals, joints and bonds:
+STC Material Solutions has extensive experience as a supplier for the following five types of ceramic to metal seals, joints and bonds:

 1. Brazing or soldering metallized ceramic to metal (Thermo-metallurgical bonding).

 2. Active Metal Element Brazing non-metallized ceramic to metal (Diffusion bonding driven by thermo-metallurgical bonding).

 3. Diffusion bonding ceramic and metal with nothing in-between.

 4. Glass sealing non-metallized ceramic and metal (Fusion bonding using a sealing glass)

 5. Cofired bonding Ceramic and Metal directly sealed with no braze or glass in-between (Oxidation – sintering driven chemical bonding)